Navigation

 DC Multifunction Digital Power Meter features.

-1. Electrical parameter measurement function (voltage, current, active power, power).
+1. Electrical parameter measurement function - voltage, current, power (Watts), energy (Watt Hours).

 2. Overload alarm function (overpower alarm threshold, the backlight and power flicker tips).